divanov2004/pset-4/README.md

 Your code needs to support all numbers in the range [`0`, `Number.MAX_SAFE_INTEGER`], and should reject anything not in this range.
 Continuously prompt the user until you receive a value in the supported range (meaning invalid values should be ignored entirely).

+There are a couple corner cases you'll need to handle.
+* A user enters an invalid number that exceeds `Number.MAX_SAFE_INTEGER` after already entering a valid number.
+* A user enters a negative number before entering a valid number.

+In both cases, your code should ignore the invalid number and continue prompting the user.
+As a general rule of thumb, the user must enter at least one valid number before your code outputs the average.

 ![Exercise 4 Output](https://github.com/ap-principles-ucvts/pset-4-skeleton/blob/master/images/average.png)

 * Your code must be written in a file named `average.js`.